 6. Job/Work - if you are fortunate to have a job to come to then you will have to start working at some point.
 You may need to orient yourself in the role, get to know your new colleagues and perhaps adjust to the Dutch working culture.

 If you don't have work then things could be a little difficult.
-Netherlands has an unemployment rate of 9% and finding a good job is not that easy - especially if you don't speak Dutch.
+Netherlands has an unemployment rate of under 5% and finding a good job is not that easy - especially if you don't speak Dutch.
 You will need to be resourceful, use your network and show persistence to get your foot on the ladder.

 7. Buy health insurance - it is a legal requirement that all Dutch residents over the age of 18 purchase local health insurance.
-This will cost about €110 per month and will cover you for doctor visits, emergencies, medical care and rehabilitation.
+This basic package will cost around €110 per month and will cover you for doctor visits, emergencies, medical care and rehabilitation.
 See our Dutch healthcare article for more details.
 Note that the health insurance company will require a Dutch address, your BSN number and a Dutch bank account for direct debit payments.
-They will check that you are present on the civil register.
+They will also check that you are present on the civil register.

 You will receive a Dutch health insurance card shortly afterwards which will have your name, date of birth, BSN number and policy number.

-8. Utilities - Depending on your housing status you may need to sort out utility providers - from energy, water, internet, TV, and telephone.
+8. Utilities - depending on your housing status you may need to sort out utility providers - from energy, water, internet, TV and telephone.
 You may also want to get a Dutch mobile phone number which start with a 06 prefix.
 See our primer on utilities here.

 Try integrating a little into the local way of life.
 Introduce yourself to the neighbours.
 Consider buying a bike which is a great way of getting around.
 And learn a few words of Dutch.

 10. Register with a doctor - find a local GP practice that is taking on new patients.
 Consider asking friends/colleagues/neighbours for recommendations.
 You will need your Dutch health insurance card to access healthcare.
-You may also consider finding a dental practice.
+You may also consider finding a local dental practice.

 Get these 10 steps done and you will be well on your way to settling in.